About the Competition

 The V5 Competition Super Kit used by every ACL VEX Robotics team.
 Enough parts to build almost anything imaginable!
 (Within an 18" x 18" x 18" space, that is)

 The VEX Robotics Competition changes the game each season, which runs from Spring of each year to the Spring of the next.
-The game for the 2021 - 2022 season has not been released yet.
-The video above is for the current 2020 - 2022 season's game, Change Up.
+The game for the 2021 - 2022 season is Tipping Point.
+You can watch the official Tipping Point video above.

 Teams and the people who compose them are by far the most important part of any... well, team.
 Teams of the ACL VEX Robotics Club will be composed of around 5 students.
 Even though the maximum allowed number of students on a VEX team is 10, such a size would severely hinder the individual participation of each student.
 For this reason, teams were made to be 5 students to provide the opportunity for each student to get quality hands-on time with the robot, be actively involved in their team, and make a difference.